jdeboi/GrandOpen/README.md

 - lots of jumpers

 **Code**:
-2 types of sensors to measure distance:
+- 2 types of sensors to measure distance:

-1. The HC-SR04 sensor (two speaker bulbs) ---> Use GrandOpen.ino
+	1. The HC-SR04 sensor (two speaker bulbs) ---> Use GrandOpen0.ino
 	2. The MaxSonar sensor (one speaker, pulled from robot car) ---> **Use GrandOpen1.ino**

-If using the MaxSensor (**recommended** since this is what I actually tested), two ways to measure distance via the code:
+- If using the MaxSensor (**recommended** since this is what I actually tested), two ways to measure distance via the code:
 	1. Using an analog measurement (**the only thing I got to work**)- connect pin2 on the sensor to an analog input pin on the Arduino.
 	2. Using a PWM pin- connect pin3 on the sensor to a digital input pin on the Arduino and use the "pulseIn()" function to measure distance (currently commented out)